dineshgopal29/Wrangle_Data_Openstreet_SA_data/README.md

 ways_tags|10.4

 ## Data Wrangling
-I have repurposed the code from Udacity assigments for the analysis.
-I have used a map for streamlining the adress notations.
+I have repurposed the code from Udacity assigments as a starter for the analysis.
+By briefly looking at the extracted data there are coiuple of data points which I have noticed that can be cleaned for consistencey purposes.
+As part of the analysis the following I have tried to cleanup the following data points.

+#### Street Names
+Street names on the dataset have a good variations of names and abbreviations.
+I have used the script below to update the names with the standard names ane abbreviaitons.

 ```
-# Address Mapping
+# Address Name Mapping
 mapping = { "St": "Street",
             "St.": "Street",
             "Rd.": "Road",